-A place is only guaranteed in Year 7 for a VCP student when all of the following are met:
+A place is only guaranteed through automatic entry into Year 7 for a VCP student when all of the following are met:

-- o consistently attains at least Secure in Age-Related Expectations in Reading, Writing and Mathematics; and - o attained at least Secure Age-Related Expectation in Teacher Assessments in Reading, Writing and Mathematics at the end of Year 5; and - o demonstrates a good behaviour, motivation and attendance record, proactive engagement in the broader life of the school, and a positive attitude towards learning, as evidenced in their VCP school reports; and - o obtains a mean CAT score of at least 100.
+- o obtains a mean CAT score of at least 100 in the summer term of Year 5 (due to all Island Primary Schools not sitting Year 6 CATS from Summer 2025) - o attains at least Secure Age-Related Expectations in end of year judgements in Reading, Writing and Mathematics, based on teacher judgements of performance across Year 5 - o demonstrates a good behaviour, motivation and attendance record, proactive engagement in the broader life of the school, and a positive attitude towards learning, as evidenced in their VCP school reports.

-Where it is identified through annual student progress meetings (attended by school leaders from VCP and VCJ) and the provision of evidence, that any of these requirements are not being, or may not be met, automatic transfer is not guaranteed.
-Victoria College reserves the right to approve progression into Year 7, based on either or both of the following (at the Headteacher's discretion):
+Where it is identified through annual student progress meetings (attended by school leaders from VCP and VCJ) and the provision of evidence through standardised assessments from the start of Year 4 onwards, that any of these requirements may not be met, VCP school leaders will proactively alert parents of students from the start of Y4 to help manage expectations, inform on likely admissions processes (see below) and to discuss options for onward destinations.